VirtualDharm/practice/RevisionNotes/React.md

 ### Components:
 Components in React encapsulate reusable pieces of functionality or UI.
 They promote a higher level of abstraction and modularity in building web applications.

+### Pure Components:
+React pure components are the components that do not re-render when the value of props and state has been updated with the same values.
+Since these components do not cause re-rendering.

 ### Fragments:
 Fragments allow grouping a list of children without adding extra nodes to the DOM.
 They are not rendered to the DOM directly.